-JET's Social Enterprises continued to create paid employment opportunities and supported work placements.
-JET's Ocean View Café and the newly opened Haggerston Perk café has developed supported paid traineeship opportunities and acted as a springboard into employment with mainstream hospitality employers such as the Excel Centre.
-The JET services Coffee Trike which was funded by a donation from the ANZ Bank continues to operate along the Regents Canal and at local community events.
-JET's Valeting Enterprise based at THCT premises in Limehouse, offered work placements to 46 young people with learning disabilities from local schools and colleges including yearlong placements for six form students at Phoenix SEN School.
+The Tower Project operates a number of social enterprises through its JET service who continue to create paid employment opportunities and many supported work placements.
+The Ocean View Café and the Haggerston Perk café have developed supported paid traineeship opportunities for young disabled people and acted as a springboard into employment with mainstream hospitality employers such as the Excel Centre.
+The JET services Mobile Coffee stand funded by the ANZ Bank continues to operate at Mile End Leisure centre.
+JET's Valeting Enterprise based at Tower Hamlets Community Transport premises has provided work placements to 46 young people with learning disabilities from local schools and colleges including one year work placements for six form students at Phoenix SEN School.
 JET Emporium provided regular retail work placements at Shoreditch Market and paid employment opportunities on its online retail service which was supported by Swiss Post staff and retailed used entertainment media.

-The service will be further expanding and developing a number of social enterprises this year which will create both training opportunities and work placements along with paid employments for people with disabilities and autism.
+The service will be further expanding and developing a number of social enterprises this year which will create both training opportunities and work placements along with paid employment for people with disabilities and autism.

-The expansion of JET services last year would not have been possible without the support of ANZ Bank whose kind donations enabled JET to develop new enterprises, offer new opportunities and expand our team of Job Coaches and Disability Employment Advisors to meet the increased demand for the service.
+The expansion of JET services last year would not have been possible without the support of ANZ Bank whose kind donations enabled JET to develop new enterprises, offer new opportunities and expand our team of Job Coaches/Disability Employment Advisors to meet the increased demand for the service.